bapodara/Spark_Fun/README.md

-Progrems in this repo uses scala/spark.
+Programs in this repo use scala/spark.
 Following are general instructions to install/run the programs.
 If any program require special instructions/Please refere to README.md files specific to those programs.

 * Steps for installing Spark on local desktop